 This study says, ?Done regularly (e.g., 2 to 3 days per week), these exercises build muscle strength and muscle mass and preserve bone density, independence, and vitality with age.
 In addition, strength training also has the ability to reduce the risk of osteoporosis and the signs and symptoms of numerous chronic diseases such as heart disease, arthritis, and type 2 diabetes, while also improving sleep and reducing depression.?

-Other research shown that progressive resistance training – gradually increasing the weight, number of repetitions, or number sets – can create big increases in muscle strength for older women and men.
+In the aspect of older adults need strength training, Other research shown that progressive resistance training – gradually increasing the weight, number of repetitions, or number sets – can create big increases in muscle strength for older women and men.

 What To Do For Strength Training